Due to increased demand, text TeamShift to hold the next available slot.+1 717 740 8200Call instead

 TeamShift answers the call, builds the packet, and waits for your go-ahead before anything is committed.

 TeamShift covers your after-hours line on the schedule you set.
 When a call comes in, the intake process captures the customer name, address, equipment type, and the nature of the failure — whether it sounds like a refrigerant issue, a failed capacitor, or a tripped breaker the homeowner has not checked.
-That information goes into a structured review packet delivered to you by text or email at the time you specify.
-Pricing, dispatch windows, emergency surcharge rates, and any scheduling commitment stay review-gated — nothing is quoted or promised without your direct approval as the licensed HVAC contractor of record.

 • After-hours calls answered on the schedule you define, no technician cell required